 Uncertain History

 I don’t know the history of the article.
-The site says it was written on June 28, 2018, and I didn’t discover the article until January 10, 2020, yet it still exists in the same format in 2022.
-The site is a hyper-right-wing fear-mongering site that peddles stories that have a loose connection to reality.
+The site said it was written on June 28, 2018, and I didn’t discover the article until January 10, 2020, yet it still existed in the same format through at least 2022.
+The site, which is now defunct, was a hyper-right-wing fear-mongering site that peddled stories that had a loose connection to reality.
 This graphic from the article is actually a pretty good example.

-If that graphic isn’t enough the pages call to subscribe to their email list reads:
+If that graphic isn’t enough, the page’s call to subscribe to their email list read:

 Facebook is heavily censoring information from independent sources.